oracle-livelabs/oci/peoplesoft-fullstack-dr/fsdr-pre-requisites-setup/fsdr-pre-req-setup.md

     ![ashburn-dg-complete](./images/ashburn-dg-complete.png)

+We will now create Vaults in both *Ashburn* and *Phoenix* regions to store Database Admin passwords which will be used during DR operations.

 7. Create a vault in the Ashburn (primary) region.

     From the Ashburn region OCI console, select **Identity & Security** from the Hamburger menu then **Vault**.

     ![ashburn-vault-home](./images/ashburn-vault-page.png)

 8. Click on Create Vault.
 Select the right compartment and provide a name for the Vault.
+Click on Create Vault.
+Vault will now be created.

     ![ashburn-create-vault](./images/ashburn-create-vault.png)

-9. Under Resources, click on Master Encryption Keys and click on Create Key.
+9. Click on newly created Vault and Under Resources, click on Master Encryption Keys and click on Create Key.

     ![ashburn-click-key-vault](./images/ashburn-vault-key.png)

-10. Select the right compartment, Protection Mode will be **HSM** and provide a name for the Key, Key Shape:Algorithm will be **AES (Symmetric key used for Encrypt and Decrypt)** and Key Shape:Length will be 256 bits.
+10. Select the right compartment, Protection Mode will be **HSM** and provide a name for the Key, Key Shape:Algorithm will be **AES (Symmetric key used for Encrypt and Decrypt)** and Key Shape:Length will be **256** bits.
 Click on Create Key.

     ![ashburn-create-key](./images/ashburn-create-key.png)